LIST OF RESOURCES: please visit http://www.stormwaterpa.org/

 The goals of the stormwater program are to reduce the discharge of pollutants, to protect water quality, and to satisfy requirements of the Clean Water Act.
 It’s easy to get involved.

 Stormwater from your home and from the public streets goes into a storm sewer, which goes directly into streams.
 This water is not cleaned in any way and does not go to the wastewater treatment plant.
-The township needs its citizens to assist us in keeping our stormwater and stormwater sewer system clean by doing the following:
+The township needs its citizens to assist us in keeping our stormwater and stormwater and stormwater sewer system clean by doing the following:

 - Dispose of water properly